ThreeDotsLabs/watermill/CONTRIBUTING.md

 # Contributors guide v0.1

-## How I can help?
+## How can I help?

-We are always really happy to help you in contributing to Watermill.
-If you have any idea, please ask us on our [Slack channel](https://github.com/ThreeDotsLabs/watermill#support).
+We are always happy to help you in contributing to Watermill.
+If you have any ideas, please let us know on our [Slack channel](https://github.com/ThreeDotsLabs/watermill#support).

-They are multiple ways in which you can help us.
+There are multiple ways in which you can help us.

 ### Existing issues

 You can pick one of the existing issues.
 Most of the issues should have an estimation (S - small, M - medium, L - large).

 - [Good first issues list](https://github.com/ThreeDotsLabs/watermill/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - simple issues to begin with
-- [Help wanted issues list](https://github.com/ThreeDotsLabs/watermill/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - tasks, which are already more or less clear, and you can start to implement them pretty quickly
+- [Help wanted issues list](https://github.com/ThreeDotsLabs/watermill/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - tasks that are already more or less clear, and you can start to implement them pretty quickly

 ### New Pub/Sub implementations

-If you have an idea to create Pub/Sub based on some technology, and it is not listed (because we don't know it, or it is just some crazy idea, like physical mail based Pub/Sub), you can also feel free to add your implementation.
+If you have an idea to create a Pub/Sub based on some technology and it is not listed yet in our issues (because we don't know it, or it is just some crazy idea, like physical mail based Pub/Sub), feel free to add your own implementation.
 You can do it in your private repository or if you want, we can move it to `ThreeDotsLabs/watermill-[name]`.

-*Please keep in mind, that you will be not be able to push changes directly to master in a project in our organization*.
+*Please keep in mind that you will not be able to push changes directly to the master branch in a project in our organization*.

-When you are implementing a new Pub/Sub implementation, you should start with this guide: [https://watermill.io/docs/pub-sub-implementing/](https://watermill.io/docs/pub-sub-implementing/).
+When adding a new Pub/Sub implementation, you should start with this guide: [https://watermill.io/docs/pub-sub-implementing/](https://watermill.io/docs/pub-sub-implementing/).

 ### New ideas

-If you have any idea that is not covered in the issues list, please post a new issue with your idea.
+If you have any idea that is not covered in the issues list, please post a new issue describing it.
-It's recommended to discuss your idea on Slack/GitHub before creating production-ready implementation - in some situations, it may save a lot of your time before implementing something which may be simplified or done more easily :)
+It's recommended to discuss your idea on Slack/GitHub before creating production-ready implementation - in some situations, it may save a lot of your time before implementing something that can be simplified or done more easily. :)

-Sometimes, it's also really nice to discuss a Proof of Concept to align with the idea.
+In general, it's helpful to discuss a Proof of Concept to align with the idea.

 ## Local development